Consensus-Based Dantzig-Wolfe Decomposition: Consensus-Based Dantzig-Wolfe Algorithm

 \subsection{Convergence}

-We now prove the convergence of DDW and provide bounds on the optimality gap and feasibility violation.
+We now prove the convergence of CDWD and provide bounds on the optimality gap and feasibility violation.
 The quality of the dual solutions obtained by the consensus ADMM algorithm directly affects the quality of the recovered primal solution.
 We are able to reduce the optimality gap and feasibility violation by tweaking the primal and dual infeasibility tolerances $\epsilon_p$ and $\epsilon_d$.
 Recall since we are solving the dual of (\ref{OPT:MP}) using ADMM, we refer to the Lagrangian multipliers $\alpha_n$ in the objective of (\ref{OPT:ARDMn}) and the multipliers $\lambda_{ni}$ associated with the constraints as primal variables, and $\pi, \pi_n$ and $u_n$ as dual variables; we refer to $\sqrt{\sum_{n=1}^N \norm{\pi^{k+1} - \pi^{k+1}_n}^2}$ as the dual feasibility violation and $\rho\norm{\pi^{k+1} - \pi^k}$ as the primal feasibility violation.
+Moreover, recall that $z_{MP}^*$ and $z_{DM}^*$ refer to the optimal objective values of the master problem (\ref{OPT:MP}) and its dual, respectively; $z_{RMP}^*$ and $z_{RDM}^*$ refer to the optimal values of their restrictive counterparts; objective values and solutions resulting from the CDWD algorithm are denoted by a hat such as $\hat{z}_{RDM}$.